bhoptee/trueman-chiro/src/pages/therapies.md

     title: ""
     features:
       - type: feature_item
+        title: Chiropractic Manipulation
+        content: ""
+        image: /images/lb-manipulation.jpg
+      - type: feature_item
         content: Is the use of acupuncture needles to treat muscles, connective tissue and pain.
 It is highly effective in reducing muscular knots (trigger points), taut bands, and scar tissue; and has applications related to pain management and chronic pain.
         title: Western Acupuncture / Dry Needling
         image: /images/acupuncture.jpg
+      - type: feature_item
+        title: Instrument Assist Soft Tissue Mobilitsation (IASTM)
+        content: Used to treat restrictions in muscles and fascia.
+Fascia is a connective tissue that surrounds each muscle, linking groups of muscles allowing the transfer of force between body parts to generate movement and power.
+Restrictions in fascia can impact mobility, flexability, muscular function and result in pain.
+        image: /images/ergo_back_grande.jpg
       - type: feature_item
         title: Kinesio Taping
         image: /images/14.-kinesio-taping-knee.jpg